-The Adoption Service provides adoptive families for Southend and consortium partners, children as well as the National Register.
+The Adoption Service provides adoptive families for Southend and local partners as well as the National Register.
 The Agency offers placements with adopters who have been approved and who are provided with comprehensive support and training.

-The Adoption Service offers a therapeutic service for young people through the local CAMHS, and where needed with adjoining CAMHS services, where adopters live outside the boundaries.
+The Adoption Service offers a therapeutic service for young people through the local EWMHS, and where needed with adjoining EWMHS services, where adopters live outside the boundaries.
 The Marigold Assessment + also undertakes life story work with children.